gautam6023/geekbuying-com-clone/README.md

 - [Click here](https://spontaneous-mandazi-279e9e.netlify.app/index.html) to see preview of our project.

-Geekbyuing.com is leading E-Commerce website for smart electronics gadgets.
+Geekbyuing.com is leading E-Commerce web application which provides large range of electronics and smart gadgets.